rafa-gonzalez/home/README.md

 ## Editing

-Frisco is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Mimozza is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts